Mastering Pain Management: Natural Techniques for Relief

 The Gate Control Theory of Pain

 One foundational idea behind blocking pain signals is the gate control theory.
-According to this theory, the spinal cord contains a "gate" mechanism that either allows pain signals to pass to the brain or blocks them.
+According to this theory, the spinal cord contains a "gate" mechanism.
+This mechanism either allows pain signals to pass to the brain or blocks them.
 Non-painful input can close the gate to painful input, preventing pain sensation from reaching the brain.

 Techniques to Trick Your Body into Blocking Pain Signals